 2018 was a year that we focused on our co-workers’ happiness and satisfaction at work.
 Creating a place where people can grow and happily spend one-third of their life was always our goal as the founders of Pragmatic Coders.
-We had long debates on how to measure this aspect of our work.
+This is even more challenging when we think about a Software Development Company like Pragmatic Coders where the main services we offer are Dedicated Software Development Teams.
+This is why we had long debates on how to measure this aspect of our work.
 After that, we came to a few conclusions described below.

 Flat organization structure

 First of all, we always tried to design the Pragmatic Coders as a flat-structure organization.
 We were always aiming for keeping it as flat as possible without introducing any old-time fashioned management roles.

 But… The flat organization does not mean it does not need any structure.
 In our case, after long discussions and many experiments, we distinguished four roles (two organizational and two projects/process-focused) that structure our environment and the way we work.

 - Projects/Process-Focused Roles:

 - Scrum Master

 - Organization-Focused Roles:

 - Servant Leader (we are still looking for a better name for this role – any ideas?)